We are launching a post-COVID iteration of the exhibition at the McMaster Museum of Art in Fall 2021.

 <Immune Nations> was funded with support from the Research Council of Norway and the Social Sciences & Humanities Research Council of Canada.

-Stay tuned for details on public programming addressing vaccination in an age of COVID, as well as artist and curator talks!
+Check the Events page for details on public programming addressing vaccination in an age of COVID, as well as artist and curator talks!

 Kaisu Koski, Injection Simulator (2015).